Assam: Forest guard injured in Wild Buffalo attack in Salbari

-Pathsala: A forest guard of the Bahbari forest range sustained a serious injury in a wild buffalo attack in the Salbari area of Baksa district, Assam.
+Pathsala: A forest guard of the Bahbari forest range sustained a serious injury in a wild buffalo attack at the Salbari area of Baksa district, Assam on Monday.

 Reports said, the incident occurred near Manas National Park ( UNESCO Heritage site), where a wild buffalo has created panic among local residents.